eknerph/5_algoritmos_sem_linguagem/README.md

 * Já realizado o Hello World
 * Concluído o algoritmo Lasanha no exercism
 * Concluído o algoritmo Parque de Diversões no exercism
-* Concluído o algoritmo Lasanha no exercism
+* Concluído o algoritmo Two Sum no LeetCode